• Features

 Teens strengthened their relationships and formed new ones during a rotation of trust and team-building activities on Sabbath afternoon.
 Building on the theme of the weekend, activities included blindfolded tent building, blindfolded obstacle courses, working together to untangle ropes and several other activity stations.

 Pathfinders expressed their creativity in several ways during the retreat this year.
-During meals, Pathfinders socialized as they drew on paper table settings with crayons.
+At meals, Pathfinders socialized as they drew on paper table settings with crayons.
 A talent show was held on Saturday night, featuring numerous vocal and instrumental performances and even a puppet show.
 Pathfinders also contributed their musical talents on praise teams and in special music during worship services.

-“We wanted to showcase the gifts our pathfinders have and demonstrate that we want them to be active participants in their church and their community,” said Whitehead.
-“Our whole mission with Pathfinders is to see our youth in the Kingdom one day by creating a space where young people can make lasting relationships with God and their community.”
+“We wanted to showcase the gifts our Pathfinders have and demonstrate that we want them to be active participants in their church and their community,” said Whitehead.
+“Our whole mission with Pathfinders is to see our youth in the kingdom one day by creating a space where young people can make lasting relationships with God and their community.”

 The food provided by Camp MiVoden’s kitchen staff was widely celebrated by teens all weekend long.
 “I look forward to the food at Pathfinder Teen Retreat every year,” said one Pathfinder.
 On Saturday night, teens also enjoyed swimming, time with friends and playing games.